 Forest Flying Mountain Coaster

 Sail on a course through the mountains on this fun coaster that you can control yourself.
-Kids 54 inches and above can control the right themselves, while kids 38 inches to 54 inches can be a passenger (as long as the driver is 16+ and the passenger is 3+).
+Kids 54 inches and above can control the ride vehicle themselves, while kids 38 inches to 54 inches can be a passenger (as long as the driver is 16+ and the passenger is 3+).
 It’s fairly easy to drive, you just have to control the speed and make sure you aren’t too close to the vehicle in front of you.
 Once that you arrive at the bottom of the mountain, the vehicle will drive up automatically.
 I loved the Forest Flyer and definitely would have gone on multiple rides if we’d had time.